JakeTurner616/restitch/README.md

 ## Overview

-**Restitch** is a simple command-line utility for organizing configs and dotfiles: backup, restore, and revert system configurations.
+**Restitch** is a simple command-line utility for organizing configs and dotfiles — backup, restore, and revert system configurations.

-No-more manually backing up and moving files between installs.
-Restitch helps you **track, package, and redeploy** your setup — without the bloat of cloud sync or dotfile managers that assume too much.
+No more manually backing up and moving files between installs.
+Restitch helps you **track, package, and restore your setup across machines**.

 ---